k0sukey/TiISRefreshControl/README.md

 #### refreshControlTintColor
 The tint color for the refresh control.

+#### refreshControlBackgroundColor
+The background color for the refresh control.

 ### Methods
 #### getRefreshControlEnabled / setRefreshControlEnabled
 getter / setter for refreshControlEnabled.

 #### getRefreshControlTintColor / setRefreshControlTintColor
 getter / setter for refreshControlTintColor.

+#### getRefreshControlBackgroundColor / setRefreshControlBackgroundColor
+getter / setter for refreshControlBackgroundColor.

 #### isRefreshing
 A Boolean value indicating whether a refresh operation has been triggered and is in progress.